natrufthr/k8sFMS/README.md

 After helm chart is installed you can take advantage of the TUI(Terminal User Interface)

-To access the Tui you have to exec into the pod in the deployment you deployed the helmchart. :
+To access the Tui you have to exec into the pod in the deployment you deployed the with the helmchart. :

 ```bash
 kubectl -n namespace exec -it podname -- bash